-The Hadley circulation is a thermally forced overturning circulation, consisting of two symmetrical cells, which span between the tropics and the subtropics.
-Each cell consists of the ascending branch in the deep tropics, which is associated with enhanced

-15 precipitation, poleward upper-tropospheric flow, and the descending motion in the subtropics that suppresses rainfall.
+The Hadley circulation is a thermally forced overturning circulation consisting of two symmetrical cells, which span between the tropics and the subtropics.
+Each cell consists of the ascending branch in the deep tropics, which is associated with enhanced precipitation, poleward upper tropospheric flow, and the descending motion in the subtropics that suppresses rainfall.
 The cell is completed by a frictional return flow in the lower troposphere.
-Therefore, potential changes of the Hadley cells (HCs), either to their strength or their meridional extent, will have a profound impact on the global hydrological cycle (Held and Soden, 2006; Burls and Fedorov, 2017) and the biosphere, particularly in the subtropics.
-For example, the subsidence region has already become drier, partly because of the enhanced descending motion, in line with the satellite observations of upper 20 tropospheric humidity and total water vapor (Sohn and Park, 2010).
+Therefore, potential changes in the Hadley cells (HCs), either to their strength or their meridional extent, will have a profound impact on the global hydrological cycle (Held and Soden, 2006; Burls and Fedorov, 2017) and the biosphere, particularly in the subtropics.
+For example, the subsidence region has already become drier, partly because of the enhanced descending motion, in line with the satellite observations of upper tropospheric humidity and total water vapour (Sohn and Park, 2010).

-Several studies of the HC strength using reanalyses suggested strengthening of both the northern Hadley cell (NHC) and southern Hadley cell (SHC) in the recent decades.
+Several studies of HC strength using reanalyses suggested strengthening of both the northern Hadley cell (NHC) and southern Hadley cell (SHC) in recent decades.
 However, the reported magnitude and uncertainty of the trends differ (Tanaka et al., 2004; Mitas and Clement, 2005; Stachnik and Schumacher, 2011; Nguyen et al., 2013; Chemke and Polvani, 2019).
-This is, alongside differences among reanalysis datasets (e.g. different resolutions and use of observations), study periods used and

-25 multidecadal variability (Masson-Delmotte et al., 2021; Zaplotnik et al., 2022), partly due to a variety of metrics that have been used to define the HC strength.
+This is, alongside differences among reanalysis datasets (e.g. different resolutions and use of observations), study periods used and multidecadal variability (IPCC, 2021; Zaplotnik et al., 2022), partly due to a variety of metrics that have been used to define HC strength.

-The majority of studies describe the HC by the mass-weighted zonal-mean stream function ψ in the latitude-pressure (φ -p) plane (Oort and Yienger, 1996).
-The ψ function is computed by the vertical integration of the zonal-mean meridional wind as
+The majority of studies describe the HC by the massweighted zonal-mean stream function ψ in the latitude- pressure (φ -p) plane (Oort and Yienger, 1996).
+The ψ function is computed by the vertical integration of the zonal-mean meridional wind as where [v] is the zonal- and annual/seasonal-mean meridional wind, R is earth's radius, g is gravity, φ is latitude, and p is pressure.
+Several metrics of HC strength based on singlepoint values (maxima or minima) of $\psi(\varphi, p)$ have been used: